o1-labs/coda-workshop/slides.md

 ### Ouroboros Basics

-Time is broken into epochs (like cycles of blocks in tezos) TODO
+* Time is broken into epochs
+* <!-- .element: class="fragment" data-fragment-index="1" --> Stake is counted a 1-2 epochs in the past <!-- .element: class="fragment" data-fragment-index="1" -->
+* <!-- .element: class="fragment" data-fragment-index="2" --> Select longest fork to decide which chain is stronger <!-- .element: class="fragment" data-fragment-index="2" -->

-Stake is counted a 1-2 epochs in the past (just like in tezos it's counted a few cycles in the past)
+Note: Like tezos, cycles of blocks are like epochs ;; just like in tezos, counted a few cycles in the past

 !!!

 ### Praos: VRFs

-* Praos adds support for single-message using verifiable random functions
+* Praos adds support for a secret, secure weighted dice roll
+* <!-- .element: class="fragment" data-fragment-index="1" --> Uses verifiable random functions <!-- .element: class="fragment" data-fragment-index="1" -->

 !!!